sdsna/g7p-accountability-report-2023/README.md

 ## G7P Accountability Report 2023

 This repo contains the scripts and data outputs used in the G7 Accountability Report 2023 published by TReNDS of SDSN.
-The link to the report will be available once it is published.
+Read the full report [here](https://www.sdsntrends.org/research/2023/9/21/accountability-report-2023-g7-partnership-for-womens-digital-financial-inclusion-in-africa).

 ## Input Data